A Two-dimensional Bayesian Approach to Centrality Determination in Nucleus-Nucleus Collisions: Two-Dimensional Direct Reconstruction Method

 The distributions of the mean value and variance of the observables from the model are approximated by polynomials $f(c_b)$, where $c_b$ is the true centrality or $b$-centrality, defined as follows

 Here $P(b)$ is the probability distribution of the impact parameter, $\sigma_{\text{inel}}$ is the cross-section for inelastic nucleus-nucleus interaction, and $P_{\text{inel}}(b)$ is the probability of an inelastic collision.
-The results of fitting the dependence of the variance of the observables in the model, as well as their covariance, on centrality are presented in the Fig. \ref{fig:mean_var}.
-The dependencies of the mean values of the observables on centrality are depicted in the Fig. \ref{fig:mean}.
-The lower right panel illustrates the dependence of the mean values of the observables on each other; the resulting distribution was utilized as the initial vertex for the clusters of centrality classes.
+The results of fitting the dependence of the variance of the observables in the model, as well as their covariance, on centrality are presented in Fig. \ref{fig:mean_var}.
+The dependencies of the mean values of the observables on centrality are depicted in Fig. \ref{fig:mean}.

-The observed probability density distribution of spectator energy and the number of charged particle hits $P(E_{\text{spec}}, N_{\text{hits}})$ is related to the probability density at a fixed value of the impact parameter $P(E_{\text{spec}}, N_{\text{hits}}|b)$ by the following expression:
+The observed probability density distribution of spectator energy and the number of charged particle hits $P(E_{\text{sp}}, N_{\text{hits}})$ is related to the probability density at a fixed value of the impact parameter $P(E_{\text{sp}}, N_{\text{hits}}|b)$ by the following expression: